Amutheezan/amutheezan.github.io/docs/fixfuturebus+.md

 * variables - the global variables represents the system.

-I have added ```pending_write``` variable to identify whether there are multiple processor with pending writes and avoid to processor to reach exclusive state due to error in Futurebus
+I have added ```pending_write``` variable to identify whether there are multiple processor with pending writes and avoid to processor to reach exclusive state due to error in Futurebus+ cache coherence protocol.

 ```c
 var
 	proc_state: array[Proc] of ProcState;